SpudGunMan/bapi/data/VARA.md

 - `kernel=kernel8.img` to /boot/config.txt
 - reboot

-## To manually install VARA and WinLink on a Pi
+## To manually install VARA and WinLink on a Pi 4 or 5 in 2024 / bookworm
 Load up Pi-Apps http://pi-apps.io
 - `wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash`
 - Use the Pi-Apps GUI navigate to Tools->Emulation